World Breastfeeding Week 2026

 4 August 2026, 08h00 CEST

-Simultaneous interpretation will be available in Arabic, Chinese, English, French, and Russian.
+Simultaneous interpretation were available in Arabic, Chinese, English, French, and Russian.

 Session 2: